szegedim/codec21/codec21.md

    Bandwidth is not an issue.
 We optimize for low compute and memory use.
    Entropy encoding standards like deflate shorten some code words but lengthen others.
    Individual implementations may apply it in any case, since we saw overall effects of the quality comparable to and the size better than PNG.
- - Subsampling of the image as 2, 4, 8, 16 pixel bursts similar to wavelet transformations may give a quick latency enhancement for large frame updates (I frames)
+ - Subsampling of the image as 2, 4, 8, 16 pixel bursts similar to wavelet transformations may give a quick latency enhancement for large frame updates (a.k.a.
+I frame)
    **Subsampling** can be added separately on the input.
  - Security like TLS is not discussed.
 It may add additional latency, so it may be omitted for public broadcasting.
    TLS may be replaced by **signing algorithms** that disregard privacy but ensure integrity.